Music of Germany: Ostrock

 By the early 1970s, experimental West German rock styles had crossed the border into East Germany and influenced the creation of an East German rock movement referred to as Ostrock.
 On the other side of the Iron Curtain, these bands tended to be stylistically more conservative than in the West, to have more reserved engineering, and often to include more classical and traditional structures (such as those developed by Kurt Weill and Bertolt Brecht in their 1920s Berlin theater songs).
 These groups often featured poetic lyrics loaded with indirect double-meanings and deeply philosophical challenges to the status quo.
 As such, they were a style of Krautrock.
 The best-known of these bands were The Puhdys, Karat, City, Stern-Combo Meißen and Silly.

 Only a few individual songs, such as "Am Fenster" by City and "Über sieben Brücken mußt Du geh'n" by Karat, found wide popularity outside the GDR.
 There was also a wide diversity of underground bands.
-Out of this scene later grew the internationally successful band Rammstein.
+Out of this scene later grew the internationally most successful band Rammstein.